mndarren/Code-Lib/job_lib/InterviewQuestionsFromCompanies.md

 4) Did you have any experience about big dataset?
 5) What did you not like in your previous job?
 6) How do you deal with challenge in your work?
+7) Talk about Documents for developers?
+8) About code security?
-7) Any questions for me?
+9) Any questions for me?
 ```